 But what about furrier denizens?
 You know, pets.

 “When a disaster happens, people don’t think of the pets,” said Daniella Scala-Nathan.
 “They’re the forgotten ones sometimes.”

-Scala-Nathan owns Paw It Forward in Valley Stream, the only privately owned pet pantry in Nassau County.
+Scala-Nathan founded Paw It Forward in Valley Stream.
 In fact, pet owners often grapple with the difficult choice of leaving their pets in an emergency because of limited sheltering options, and the inability to keep their Fido fed in stressful, unstable situations.

 Scala-Nathan started the pet pantry five years ago with her now-late husband, Rob.
 The idea was to help pet owners secure essential pet food during severe storms and hurricanes, the most predictive disasters on Long Island.

 But then families found themselves coping with a much different threat: the coronavirus pandemic.
 Dozens of financially pinched pet owners abruptly faced the difficult prospects of surrendering and abandoning their beloved pets.
 Demand for the pantry’s pet food skyrocketed, and Scala-Nathan had her hands full.

 Now she needs more storage space.

 Scala-Nathan already got a boost in space shortly after her husband’s death in 2020, thanks to a check donation from the Freeport-based nonprofit food bank Long Island Cares.
 That allowed her to move her dog food supply from her home basement to a bigger shed.

 Now, Scala-Nathan needs a second shed to house her cat food which, she says, is an incredibly hard donation to secure and preserve.

 To help make that happen, Scala-Nathan will host a block party fundraiser on Saturday, Aug.
 20 at 118 Clarendon Drive, starting at 1 p.m.
 And she won’t be at it alone.
 In fact, the whole neighborhood is pitching in to make it happen.